trian-gles/stochgran-tilde/README.md

 # stochgran-tilde
 Max externals based on Kieran McAuliffe and Dr. Mara Helmuth's granular research

-To use, simply place this entire repo somewhere in the Max externals folder.
+To use, simply place this entire repo somewhere in the Max `Library` folder.

-Windows builds coming soon!
+See the help files for usage.